 See What to Expect When You Open a Brokerage Account from FINRA and Broker-Dealers: Why They Ask for Personal Information from Investor.gov, for more information.

-Folio Investing is a new generation broker that allows clients to build a custom portfolio of up to 100 stocks or exchange-traded securities and trade that “folio” in a single transaction.
+Altruist is a new generation broker that allows clients to build a custom portfolio of stocks or exchange-traded securities and trade that “model” in a single transaction.
 Their advisor services allow us to create custom client portfolios at significantly lower cost than through traditional brokers.
 We recommend using Folio as a complimentary, tactical portfolio, or consider using it exclusively for smaller investment portfolios.
-They also provide a custody platform for private investments.

 Absolutely.
 We actually never handle your money, bank accounts or credit cards.
 The custody of your investments and cash balances stays with the brokers at all times.
 The brokers provide bank-level encryption to guard your financial and personal information, and your money is covered by both SIPC and external insurance.
 See Folio Investing and Interactive Brokers for more information.